kkarimov/ICCS2024/README.md

 ## Data includes only two label groups.
 If you have more labels you might want to update:

- - 'Network.criterionCls' from nn.BCELoss() to nn.CrossEntropyLoss()
+ - 'src.Network.criterionCls' from nn.BCELoss() to nn.CrossEntropyLoss()

- - 'model.FC_Classifier.reduction' layer to the one compatible with nn.CrossEntropyLoss()
+ - 'src.model.FC_Classifier.reduction' layer to the one compatible with nn.CrossEntropyLoss()

 <p>&nbsp;</p>